Study 1: The Acts of the Holy Spirit – An Overview

 As you read Acts, put yourself in the place of the disciples – feel with them as they are filled with the Holy Spirit, and thrill with them as they see thousands respond to the gospel message.
 Since their commitment they have given every ounce of their talent and treasure to Christ.
 And as you read, watch the Spirit-led boldness of these first-century believers, who through suffering and in the face of death take every opportunity to tell of their crucified and risen Lord.
 Then decide to be a 21st-century version of those men and women of God.

-No.01 – The Acts of the Holy Spirit – An Overview – Challenge Questions
+Study 1: – The Acts of the Holy Spirit – An Overview – Challenge Questions

 Please try to answer all the questions as this will help you to participate more fully in the Group Discussions.
 Also, you might be able to help others who are finding it difficult to answer the questions.
 Do not be concerned about getting answers ‘wrong’.
 Everyone will learn something from these sessions.
 You should be wise about sharing some of the answers to personal questions although writing the answers down may help you.